MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/PowerShell-Support-Lifecycle.md

 ## Windows PowerShell Compatibility

-The support lifecycle for PowerShell doesn't cover modules that ship outside of PowerShell 7.
+The support lifecycle for PowerShell doesn't cover modules that ship outside of the PowerShell 7 release package.
 For example, using the `ActiveDirectory` module that ships as part of Windows Server is supported under the [Windows Support Lifecycle][].